Aarthi-14/Technical-Support-Analysis--PowerBI-Project/README.md

 Technical Support data: The primary dataset is in CSV file "Onyx Data -DataDNA Dataset Challenge - Technical Support Dataset - May 2024.xlsx" containing Technical Support Details of the Organisation.

 ### Objective
-This Analysis aims to analyzing the functioning of technical support through KPIs like Ticket Trends, SLA adherence patterns & CSAT score, etc.
+This Analysis aims to analyze the functioning of technical support through KPIs like Ticket Trends, SLA adherence patterns & CSAT score, etc.
 This Interactive Dashboard answers the All the following Challenge Questions:
 1. What are the peak ticket creation times?
 2. How does the first response and resolution times compare against SLAs?
 3. Explore customer satisfaction rates across agents, topics and other categories.

-### Data Visualization
+### Analysis:
-Introduction:
 Visualizations play a crucial role in translating raw data into actionable insights.
-In this section, we will explore the key visualizations used to analyze Technical Support trends.
-The Dashboard consists of 3 sections.
+In this section, we will explore the key visualizations used to analyze Technical Support trends.The Dashboard consists of 3 sections.

-### Section 1 - Ticket Summary
+### Ticket Summary
 This section gives a summary of the Ticket volumes, the daily, monthly & weekly ticket Volume & the Peak Ticket Creation hour trend.

   ![Section1](https://github.com/Aarthi-14/Technical-Support-Analysis/assets/147639053/86144f09-adae-4e28-af8d-1fd6e9a11355)

-### Section 2 - Ticket Trends
+### Ticket Trends
 This section gives a detailed view of the Ticket trends over Topic, Source, Product & Geography & SLA Pattern for First Response & Resolution.

   ![Section2](https://github.com/Aarthi-14/Technical-Support-Analysis/assets/147639053/9c99cda2-36c8-496b-a9c6-d0064d06ae24)

-### Section 3 - CSAT & Agent SLA Trends
+### CSAT & Agent SLA Trends
 This section gives a detailed view of the CSAT Trend for Topic, Agent & Agent SLA for First Response & Resolution.

   ![Section3](https://github.com/Aarthi-14/Technical-Support-Analysis/assets/147639053/10175e32-fbbd-43c1-a3c0-567578cab53f)